 The gardens we think of today as being quintessentially Indian are those with Persian roots: with raised walkways, and intersecting water channels and quadrants (microcosm gardens, in effect) and flowers and fruit trees and high walls.

 Wondering how to incorporate such 16th century ideas into a modern garden design?
-Here are ten tips:
+Here are 10 must-have features:

 Above: A lap pool in Awas, India.
 Photograph via RMA Architects.